sleeprite/rudis/docs/src/docs/guides/configuration.md

 - version: `0.0.1`

-After setting the password for the client to connect to the server, password verification is required for the client to connect to the Redis service, otherwise the command cannot be executed.
+After setting the password for the client to connect to the server, password verification is required for the client to connect to the Rudis service, otherwise the command cannot be executed.

 ### Port

 - version: `0.0.1`

 Accept connections on the specified port, default is 6379 (IANA #815344).
-If port 0 is specified Redis will not listen on a TCP socket.
+If port 0 is specified Rudis will not listen on a TCP socket.

 ### Appendonly